 When I talked to 10 more people, I realized that something was off, but couldn’t quite piece it all together.

-In the end, I ended up interviewing about 60 people involved with life sciences research – mostly grad students, postdocs, and PIs (principal investigators, heads of laboratories), but also, for example, with people from philanthropic organizations and venture funds investing in life sciences.
+In the end, I ended up interviewing more than 60 people involved with life sciences research – mostly grad students, postdocs, and PIs (principal investigators, heads of laboratories), but also, for example, with people from philanthropic organizations and venture funds investing in life sciences.